ahsparrow/magsensor/README.md

 ## Setting Sensor Bell Numbers

-For each bell in turn, with the bells down (and stationary) run the following command from a PC connected to the receiver
+For each bell in turn and with the bells stationary run the following command from a PC connected to the receiver

     mpremote mount . exec  "import setbell; setbell.run(<bell number>)"